 - WordFly and Mailchimp for automated mailing and for our regular marketing communications;

 - Facebook, Google and Hotjar, in relation to the monitoring and analysis of website traffic and advertising campaigns;

-- YouTube and Vimeo, where you interact with an embedded video;
+- YouTube and Vimeo, where you interact with an embedded video or livestream;

 - Trinity College, Oxford University – certifying body for the Arts Awards Scheme where we are an accredited Arts Award;